KarthikEdhala/terraform-aws-ecs-cluster/README.md

 ## Support

-For questions or issues, please open a GitHub issue or contact the maintainer.
+For questions or issues, please open a GitHub issue.